Design & Technology

-Design and Technology at Tomlinscote is an inspiring, rigorous and practical subject.
-Using creativity and imagination, pupils design and make products that solve real and relevant problems within a variety of contexts, considering their own and others’ needs, wants and values.
+Design and Technology is an inspiring, rigorous and practical subject.
+Using creativity and imagination, students design and make products that solve real and relevant problems within a variety of contexts, considering their own and others’ needs, wants and values.
 They acquire a broad range of subject knowledge and draw on disciplines such as mathematics, science, engineering, computing and art.
-Through the evaluation of past and present design and technology, they develop a critical understanding of its impact on daily life and the wider world
+Students learn how to take risks, becoming resourceful, innovative, enterprising and capable citizens.
+Through the evaluation of past and present design and technology, they develop a critical understanding of its impact on daily life and the wider world.

 Key Stage 3

 In Years 7-9, students work within a carrousel system, whereby they undertake a range of D&T activities relating to the different areas of D&T. These include projects using resistant materials, electronics and systems & control; textiles, graphics and food and nutrition.
 There is a strong emphasis on designing and students are introduced to computer aided design and manufacture from the outset in Year 7.

 Students are assessed on a number of technology specific areas during KS3.
 The areas include; research and analysis, designing and developing, making, technical knowledge and understanding, and evaluating and testing.
 Each project is assessed on one of these areas.